Lady Gaga Goes Topless In Skimpy Thong, Snuggles Up To Tattoo Artist In Racy New Photo

 The singer let fans see more of her tattoos than ever before with the photograph, revealing about a dozen tattoos in the photo, including a brand new bar of music piece which she inked to commemorate her role as Ally in A Star Is Born, which she has earned her multiple awards already, including an Oscar nomination.

-In addition to going topless and sporting a tiny thong in the photo, Gaga also wears large gold hoop earrings, a bandanna tied around her platinum blonde hair, and cat eye sunglasses.
-She rocks a dark lip color in the black and white photograph, while Winter wears a pair of dark jeans, white sneakers, and also dons some sunglasses for the shot.
+In addition to going topless and sporting a tiny thong in the photo, Gaga also wears large gold hoop earrings, a bandanna tied around her platinum blonde hair, and cat-eye sunglasses.
+She rocks a dark lip color in the black-and-white photograph, while Winter wears a pair of dark jeans, white sneakers, and also dons some sunglasses for the shot.

 Meanwhile, Gaga snuggled up to Winter just as she is dealing with rumors about her love life.